zenmetsu/docker_factorio_server/README.md

 Factorio
 =====
-A Docker image for the headless [Factorio](http://www.factorio.com) server.
+An Alpine based Docker image for the headless [Factorio](http://www.factorio.com) server.

 Current Version
 -----
 0.12.30

-### What's new ?
+### Features
-* Added possibility to add the no-auto-pause option
-* Added possibility to allow commands in game
-* Automatically takes latest save or autosave. when restarting the container.
+* Automatically takes latest save or autosave when restarting the container.
+* Volumes for saves and mods
-* Added possibility to change default autosave interval
+* Set autosave interval and number of saves.
-* Added possibility to change default autosave slots
-* Added possibility to mount a mod volume to have your mods in your multiplayer session
+* Enable/disable the no-auto-pause option.
+* Enable/disable console commands in game.

 Versions
 -----
-I'm keeping the image up to date.
-If you need to use an older version, checkout out the different [tags](https://hub.docker.com/r/zopanix/factorio/tags/).
+If you need to use an older version, checkout out the different [tags](https://hub.docker.com/r/dtandersen/factorio/tags/).

 How to use ?
 -----